Bellwright: How to Get Straw – Thresher and Wheat Guide

 How to loot the wheat field safely

-• Travel light enough that retreat is easy.
+• Travel light so retreat is easy.

 FinalBoss // Gear